-- There is a degree of uncertainty about future levels of funding for National Parks.
+- Despite the four year settlement from DEFRA there remains a degree of uncertainty about the longer term levels of funding for National Parks.
 However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision. - The Authority is a member of Whitlingham Charitable Trust of which there are three members.
 The Authority can appoint up to four trustees and there shall be no more than nine in total.
 The Trust is limited by guarantee in which each member agrees to contribute £1 in the event of it being wound up.
 Whitlingham Charitable Trust was established to manage and maintain Whitlingham Country Park for public benefit.
 Whilst the Authority does have significant influence in the management of the Trust, it does not have a controlling influence, and it does not have any share equity, or any share in profits or losses.
 It is considered therefore that International Public Sector Accounting Standard (IPSAS) 7 Accounting for Investments in Associates does not apply as the charity has no formal equity structure, and the Authority does not derive any financial benefit from the Trust.